cuth/postcss-pxtorem/README.md

 Type: `Number`
 Default: `16`

 The root element font size.
-Can be px, rem, em, percent, or unitless pixel value.
+Has to be a number that represents a pixel unit.

 #### options